 The question “Where do you come from?” tends to elicit an itinerary: I was raised in Edinburgh, Scotland and Victoria B.C: since then I’ve lived in five cities in Canada, one in the US, and one in the UK.
 I have more university degrees than I can readily explain – except (to paraphrase Garfield the cat) I never met a science I didn’t like – and work in Health Technology Assessment.

 As to why I write SF&F: To indulge a passion for knowledge of all kinds and science and medicine in particular.
 I have an excuse to read about everything from oceanography to nanotechnology, from colour theory to echolocation.
-I enjoy world-building — the devastated ecology of Burdania, the jungle of Taridwyn (both in Legacies), the ocean world of Blueheart, the alien spacecraft of Cavalcade, the sightless world of the Darkborn, and the various worlds of the SF series I’m working on.
+I enjoy world-building — the devastated ecology of Burdania, the jungle of Taridwyn (both in Legacies), the ocean world of Blueheart, the alien spacecraft of Cavalcade, the sightless world of the Darkborn, and the worlds of Breakpoint: Nereis, Contagion: Eyre and its sequels.
 And I like to be able to ditch all assumptions and conventional wisdom and start entirely from scratch, running my fictional “thought experiments” (Ursula Le Guin’s words) according to any parameters I please.
 Science fiction gives my imagination elbow room.

 Elsewhere on the web